Xaoka/Gadwick/README.md

 * I want to be able to be a part of many projects
 * Reports / Report management
 * Test case history
+* Test Team management/scheduling?
+* BDD structure for test generation?
+* Link accounts so that when we update tickets in Gadwick they're reflected in Asana/JIRA/etc
+* Google plugin to allow you to manage test results while on a website? (e.g. navigate around and easily click pass/fail)
+* Macro/Recording of site navigation to generate tests?
+* Link apps to boards, to allow webhooks to create new features

+## Ideal Story

+* BA writes feature up in whatever software they use
+* QA Starts session and walks through product as prompted
+* PM Can see the result of features reflected in their tracking software

 ## Test Structure